jeremytammik/tbc/a/1777_tls_pdf_dae.md

 #####<a name="2.3"></a> Recommendation

-We recommend you don’t specify the desired TLS version in the add-in, but always rely on Revit and the .NET Framework’s TLS support, if:
+We recommend you don’t specify the desired TLS version in the add-in, but always rely on Revit and the .NET Framework’s TLS support, if any of the following conditions is fulfilled:

-- The add-in is targeted on Revit 2015 to 2019, and the desired TLS version is 1.0 or 1.1,
+- The add-in is targeted on Revit 2015 to 2019 and the desired TLS version is 1.0 or 1.1.
-- Or, the add-in is targeted on Revit 2020 (or a future release), and the desired TLS version is 1.0, 1.1, or 1.2.
+- The add-in is targeted on Revit 2020 or a future release and the desired TLS version is 1.0, 1.1, or 1.2.

 ####<a name="3"></a> Accessing Imported PDF Image Data in Revit

+Here is a quick note on how to access image data from an imported PDF file:

 **Question:** I'm fairly new to the Revit API and was wondering if there's a way to access the image data of an imported PDF in Revit, i.e., the image data contained of an `ImageType` and `ImageInstance`.